 22338VIC Certificate II in Building and Construction Pre-apprenticeship: aims to provide learners with basic industry specific skills and knowledge to enable transition into an apprenticeship within the building and construction industries at the Certificate III level.
 This pre-apprenticeship course consists of a core of common cross sector units of competency that provide skills and knowledge in applying basic levelling procedures, carrying out basic measurements and calculations, communicating in the workplace, erecting and safely using working platforms, interpreting basic plans and drawings, preparing and applying for work in the construction industry, working effectively and sustainably in the construction industry and workplace safety practices onsite.
 The course also includes a range of units that introduce the learner to the application of specific materials, tools and equipment, and techniques used in specific trade sectors that underpin the Certificate III qualifications in the Bricklaying, Carpentry, Joinery, Shopfitting and Stairbuilding, Painting and Decorating, Solid Plastering, Stonemasonry, Wall and Ceiling Lining and Wall and Floor Tiling trade sectors.

-Credit in the VCE or VCAL: recognition of up to four units at Units 1 and 2 level and a Units 3 and 4 sequence.
+Credit in the VCE (including VCE VM and VPC): recognition of up to four VCE VET units at Units 1 and 2 level, and a VCE VET Unit 3–4 sequence.

-Credit in the VCE or VCAL: recognition of up to two units of credit at Units 1 and 2 level and a Units 3 and 4 sequence.
+Credit in the VCE (including VCE VM and VPC): recognition of up to two VCE VET units at Units 1 and 2 level, and a VCE VET Unit 3–4 sequence.

-Students who receive a units 3 and 4 sequence for VCE VET Building and Construction will be eligible for an increment towards their ATAR (10 per cent of the lowest study score of the primary four studies).
+Students who receive a VCE VET Unit 3–4 sequence for the VCE VET Building and Construction qualifications will be eligible for an increment towards their ATAR (10% of the lowest study score of the primary four studies).

 The increment is awarded by the Victorian Tertiary Admissions Centre (VTAC).
 For more information, visit